 THE PHOENIX RECORDS REPRESSING

-A new issue, always titled HAHST AZ SÖN, was released in 1980 by Phoenix Records, catalogue number 44784, deluxe colored cover; this release had sides A, B and C pressed from new stampers derived from the mothers of the two single discs CAUGHT OFFGUARD and MANUAL EXCITATIONS, with the old matrix number scratched and 44784-A / -B / -C added, while side D was from a new plate (44784-D #44 SIDE D).
+A new issue, always titled HAHST AZ SÖN, was released in 1980 by Phoenix Records, catalogue number 44784, with a deluxe colored cover.
+This release had sides A, B and C pressed from new stampers derived from the mothers of the two single discs CAUGHT OFFGUARD and MANUAL EXCITATIONS, with the old matrix number scratched and 44784-A / -B / -C added, while side D was pressed from a new plate (44784-D #44 SIDE D).
 Some copies had blank labels.